 The Elephant Ethogram represents a significant rebuild and expansion of ElephantVoices Elephant Gestures and Calls Databases.
 The original databases, developed in 2003 and revamped in 2011, are based on decades of study in Amboseli, Kenya.
 Unique in their detail, they currently constitute the only accessible online documentation of the repertoire of African elephant behavior.

-Since 2011 we have run elephant monitoring and conservation projects in Maasai Mara, Kenya and Gorongosa, Mozambique for which we now have additional images and video of elephant behavior.
+Between 2011 and respectively 2016 and 2019 we ran elephant monitoring and conservation projects in Maasai Mara, Kenya and Gorongosa, Mozambique for which we now have additional images and video of elephant behavior.
 The expression of behaviors varies by population, often related to anthropogenic threats, and based on our work in Maasai Mara and Gorongosa we have documented behaviors not currently described or illustrated in our databases.
 From 2020 we are back collecting particular behavioral data in Amboseli National Park.
 The Elephant Ethogram combines the previous databases and new data collected, making a huge amount of information available with an advanced search functionality.

 In a groundbreaking collaboration with copyright owners Off the Fence (The Netherlands), Gorongosa Media Project (US/Mozambique) and Bob Poole Films, hundreds of hours of raw footage of elephant behavior, originally shot for documentaries, were granted to us for use in science and education.
-In a time-consuming process we have extracted and described from this footage over 2,000 exemplars of some 300 different elephant behaviors, which has been edited as short educational clips.
+In a time-consuming process we have extracted and described from this footage well over 2,000 exemplars of some 300 different elephant behaviors, which has been edited as short educational clips.
 These media put us in a unique position to improve our repositories to both deepen understanding of the behavioral diversity of elephants as well as how it is affected by human interference.

 Behavior video example from The Elephant Ethogram, with caption: "G7 joins the Mabenzi family.
 As he arrives he sees Gogogo in musth and he stops and Looks-At him.
 As Gogogo Advances-Toward G7 Backs-Away."
 (Footage from Gorongosa National Park, Mozambique.)